Inclusivity in Video Games

 Tell Me Why

-A game whose story is all about being transgender: coming out, transitioning, and living as a transgender person.
-The story of Tell Me Why, by the same developer as the Life is Strange series, feels natural despite (or precisely because?) it covers a very complicated but important and relevant topic.
+The story is all about being transgender: coming out, transitioning, and living as a transgender person.
+Tell Me Why has been developed by the studio behind Life is Strange, which becomes apparent in the gameplay and story that covers a very complicated but important and relevant topic.